1980 - Sri Lanka - Flora and Fauna

 In 1977 Laki Senanayaka was commissioned to design, draw and Paint for the set of currency Notes based on the theme Endemic Flora and Fauna of Sri Lanka, which were issued by the Central Bank of Ceylon (CBC) dated 1979-03-26 and put into circulation in 1980 August.

-When I met Laki in 2019 November at his hideout called Diyabubula, to discuss the publication of a book on the artwork used for the six 1979 Currency Notes, he mentioned that he had been commissioned to submit designs for the higher denomination Rs500 and Rs1000 notes and said his designs for these two notes were not used.
+When I met Laki in 2019 November at his hideout called Diyabubula, with Dominic Sansoni & Michael Meyler to discuss the publication of a book on the artwork used for the six 1979 Currency Notes, he mentioned that he had been asked to submit designs for the higher denomination Rs500 and Rs1000 notes and said his designs for these two notes were not used.

 CBC issued notes with a Historical and Archaeological theme with a date of 1981-01-01.
 The sad reason I understand was an internal conflict.
 Those that had designed notes for CBSL objected to the entry of an outsider.
 Same issue is known for the design of Stamps for the Sri Lanka Philatelic Bureau.